sinedied/articles/articles/serverless/your-first-serverless-app/your-first-serverless-app.md

 Now that our API is ready to run on Functions, let's deploy it to the real thing!

-First we have to create some Azure resources and for that we will use the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest?WT.mc_id=servsept_devto-blog-yolasors) commands:
+First, we have to create some Azure resources.
+For that we will use the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest?WT.mc_id=servsept_devto-blog-yolasors) commands:

 ```sh
 # Create a new resource group